sous-chefs/logrotate/README.md

 - `create`: creation parameters for the logrotate "create" config, follows the form "mode owner group".
 This is an optional parameter, and is nil by default.
 - `postrotate`: lines to be executed after the log file is rotated
 - `prerotate`: lines to be executed before the log file is rotated
+- `rotate`: Log files are rotated this many times before being removed or mailed.
 - `sharedscripts`: if true, the sharedscripts options is specified which makes sure prescript and postscript commands are run only once (even if multiple files match the path)